Clark, Beekman spark No. 18 Virginia past NC Central 73-61

-Eagles coach Levelle Moton said he thought his team had a good game plan for slowing Clark, a fifth-year senior, but when the game got close, he braced for something big.

-”We knew Clark was going to come.
-Like he may not make all the shots, but I knew he was going to make the right play and make significant plays at significant times,” he said.

-Armaan Franklin led Virginia with 21 points in the season opener for both teams.
+Armaan Franklin led Virginia with 21 points in the season opener for both teams, and Francisco Caffaro had 10.
+But, it was the point guards who took charge when a 31-15 lead evaporated into a crowd-silencing 44-43 deficit with just over 14 minutes to play.

 BIG PICTURE